polashmridha001/encoderx/README.md

 # Notes
-Works on Linux, Kali, Windows, and Mac as long as Python 3 is installed.

-No additional installations or pip packages required.

-Press Ctrl+C to exit gracefully anytime.
+Works on Linux, Kali, Windows, and Mac as long as Python 3 is installed.\n No additional installations or pip packages required.\n Press Ctrl+C to exit gracefully anytime.